-I sometimes go out to breakfast or lunch with my 20-year-old stepdaughter, Abbey.
-As soon as the food arrives, she – like many others of her generation – pulls out her smartphone, takes a photo, and shares it with her friends on social media (And, to her credit, she then puts away her phone for the rest of the meal).
+A couple of years ago, when my then 20-year-old stepdaughter Abbey was living in Perth, she and I used to go out regularly for breakfast or lunch.
+As soon as the food arrived, she – like many others of her generation – pulled out her smartphone, took a photo, and shared it with her friends on social media (I believe it’s the law).
+And, to her credit, she then put away her phone for the rest of the meal.

-Of course, knowing that I have a futurist sitting across the table from me, I’m always curious about her behaviour, so I ask what she’s doing.
-She recently told me that she’s stopped posting these photos on Snapchat, and has now gone back to sharing them on Instagram.
+Of course, knowing I had a futurist sitting across the table from me, I’m always curious about her behaviour, so I asked about exactly what she was doing.
+I remember once when she told me she’s stopped posting these photos on Snapchat, and has now gone back to sharing them on Instagram.
 Why?
 Because Instagram’s recent update made it more attractive to post there, and she and her friends have all made the switch.

 Abbey and her friends are happy to keep using whatever works best, and they don’t complain about the constant changes to platforms, apps, and technology in general.
 In fact, it’s quite the opposite: They crave change, rather than resisting it.